 The HPS121 teaching team aim to deliver challenging and fascinating psychological concepts in a way that you can apply to your own personal experiences, future study and career.
-In the seminar series, the unit will incorporate the content areas of this unit into a holistic understanding of the interactions and relationships between the topics, all within the context of psychology as a scientific discipline.
-The tutorial series will help you develop real- world applied skills that will help you work through the unit as well as expose you to some of the processes involved in working as an allied health professional.
-The assessment tasks are designed to help you develop industry-related skills and knowledge, as well as engage you in self-development and reflection training.
+In the class series, the unit will incorporate the content areas of HPS121 into a holistic understanding of the interactions and relationships between the topics, all within the context of psychology as a scientific discipline.
+The seminar series will enable you to develop real-world applied skills that will help you work through the unit as well as expose you to some of the processes involved in working as an allied health professional.
+The assessment tasks are designed to help you develop industry-related skills and knowledge.

 Though the unit content and assessments have been designed to help you broaden your understanding and skills developed in HPS111, HPS121 has been constructed so that students may do the two units in either order, or do either unit individually.